Waste & Recycling

 A division of the Department of the Environment (DoE), the mission of the Resource Recovery Division is to manage the collection, recycling, reduction and disposal of municipal solid waste in an efficient, cost-effective and safe manner, while complying with all Federal, State and local regulatory requirements.

-- Set the can upside down on your trash collection day and the trash hauler will collect the old trash can which will be disposed of as trash.
+To dispose of your old personally owned container(s), set the container upside down on your trash collection day, with a note clearly and legibly stating “TAKE WITH TRASH.”
+The trash hauler will collect the old container(s), which will be disposed of as trash.